 The first big launch event of the month came courtesy of Logitech, who went a week earlier than Sony in declaring its Google TV armoury.
 The star of the show at the Logitech event in New York was undoubtedly the Revue set top box that transforms your HDTV into an all singing, all dancing internet-powered media station, but there were a few other little launches that were definitely worth a mention.

 The day before the Sony announcements, Pocket-lint was invited to the official Windows Phone 7 launch event by Microsoft, where we were detailed on all of the WP7 handsets that would be coming our way.
 10 days after this the devices went on sale and we went down to the Orange shop at the crack of dawn to see two men and a dog queuing.
 Hardly the big event that Microsoft had in mind.
-Still, the handsets received some good coverage in our comprehensive reviews, which can all be found in our Windows Phone 7 section.

 Not to be outdone by its big rivals having high profile launches, Apple bods, including Mr Turtle Neck himself - Steve Jobs - took to the stage on the 20th for its Back to the Mac event.
 Despite missing a trick with the event's name (has nobody in Cupertino heard of Mark Morrison?)
 Apple didn't let us down when it came to the big announcements.
 It was a jam packed evening, with Jobs and the gang showing off the forthcoming Mac OS X Lion, announcing the arrival of the Mac App Store, FaceTime on the Mac and also iLife 11.